ACerS Basic Science Division

 The Basic Science Division of The American Ceramic Society is dedicated to the development of ceramic science underlying present and future applications of ceramics.
 The Basic Science Division fosters the scientific and technological foundations of ceramic science, identifying new areas in, and fields of, ceramic science critical to our current and future members.

-Access articles published in the Journal of the American Ceramic Society.
+A curated selection of articles published in the The American Ceramic Society journals.

 Recognizing excellence in ceramic and glass science.

 View the Division’s annual reports and rules governing the division.

 The American Ceramic Society values and seeks diverse and inclusive participation within the field of ceramic science and engineering.

 ACerS strives to promote involvement and access to leadership opportunity regardless of race, ethnicity, gender, religion, age, sexual orientation, nationality, disability, appearance, geographic location, career path or academic level.

 Learn how BSD can help your research and career.
 Download and share the BSD flyer summarizing the Division’s benefits, mission and focused meetings.